Right to sit: Quebec

+Saskatchewan

+Saskatchewan's Occupational Safety and Health Act, 2020 includes a right to sit provision.
+The act states that "If, in the course of their work, workers have reasonable opportunities for sitting without substantial detriment to their work, an employer or contractor shall provide and maintain for their use appropriate seating to enable the workers to sit."

 Central African Republic

-The Central African Republic ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 05 June 2006.
+The Central African Republic ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 5 June 2006.

+Chile

+Chile's "chair law" was enacted in 1914, during the administration of President Ramón Barros Luco.
+The chair law was one of the earliest successes of the Chilean labour movement.
+The original chair law no longer exists, but the text of Chile's current suitable seating law is found in Title I, Book II, Article 193 of the Chilean Labor Code of 1994.

+China

+Macau

+The International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 has been applicable in Macau since December 20, 1999.
+The treaty has not yet been ratified in China, but is applicable in Macau due to the treaty's ratification when Macau was subject to Portuguese rule.

 Costa Rica

 Costa Rica ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 27 January 1966.

 Cuba

-Cuba ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 05 February 1971.
+Cuba ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 5 February 1971.

+Cyprus

+In 2023, right to sit legislation was proposed in Cyprus by MP Giorgos Koukoumas of the Progressive Party of Working People.
+The bill was passed in October 2023, with 34 votes in favor.
+The bill was modeled after the best practices of the European Agency for Safety and Health at Work (EU-OSHA).

 Czech Republic

 The Czech Republic ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 1 January 1993.

 Democratic Republic of the Congo

 The Democratic Republic of the Congo ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 5 September 1967.

 Denmark

 Denmark ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 17 June 1970.

 Djibouti

-Djibouti ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 03 August 1978.
+Djibouti ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 3 August 1978.

 Ecuador

 Ecuador ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 10 March 1969.